Andrew Martin is the author of numerous articles, and books of both fiction and non-fiction.

 Andrew Martin has also edited a dictionary of humorous quotations: Funny You Should Say That, published by Penguin.
 His book explaining housework to his fellow men: 'How To Get Things Really Flat: A Man’s Guide to Ironing, Dusting and Other Household Arts' was published by Short Books in 2008.
 (It was a Book of The Week on Radio Four).
 His book about British ghosts in fiction and 'fact', Ghoul Britannia, came out in 2009 from Short Books.
 It includes his short story, The Secret Trust (or Little Jack's).
 (Andrew Martin has written other short stories, and two episodes of the Radio Four detective series, Baldi, starring David Threlfall.)

-His history of the London Underground, 'Underground, Overground: A Passenger's History of the Tube', was first published by Profile Books in May 2012, and came out in paperback in February of this year.
+His history of the London Underground, 'Underground, Overground: A Passenger's History of the Tube', was first published by Profile Books in May 2012, and came out in paperback in February of last year.

-In June of this year, his account of the wartime adventures of Gyles Mackrell, tea planter and elephant expert, will be published in June by Fourth Estate under the title: 'Flight By Elephant: The Untold Story of World's War 2's Most Daring Jungle Rescue'.
+In June 2013, his account of the wartime adventures of Gyles Mackrell, tea planter and elephant expert, was published by Fourth Estate under the title: 'Flight By Elephant: The Untold Story of World's War 2's Most Daring Jungle Rescue'.
 To research this book, he visited North East India and Calcutta.
-During his time in Calcutta, he also researched the forthcoming Jim Stringer novel, 'Night Train To Jamalpur', which is forthcoming from Faber.
+During his time in Calcutta, he also researched the latest Jim Stringer novel, 'Night Train To Jamalpur', which is forthcoming from Faber.

 Andrew Martin regularly speaks in public, usually on historical or crime fiction, or railways.
 He is married with two children, and lives in Highgate, London.